TOPFORMER: Topology-Aware Authorship Attribution of Deepfake Texts with Diverse Writing Styles: Introduction

 \section{Introduction}

 Recent Large Language Models (LLMs) now have a trillion parameters and are able to generate more human-like texts.
 These larger models pose a few difficulties, the more glaring being that reproducibility is very difficult and expensive.
 This allows LLMs to remain black-box, with their limitations maliciously exploited.
-Some of these limitations include: toxic and hate speech generation \cite{sheng2021societal}, plagiarism \cite{lee2022language}, and memorization of sensitive information \cite{carlini2021extracting} which allow LLMs to be easily exploited to generate authentic-looking and convincing misinformation \cite{uchendu2021turingbench}.
+Some of these limitations include: toxic and hate speech generation \cite{sheng2021societal}, plagiarism \cite{lee2022language}, memorization of sensitive information \cite{carlini2021extracting} and hallucinated text generation \cite{rawte2023survey} which allow LLMs to be easily exploited to generate authentic-looking and convincing disinformation \cite{lucas2023fighting}.

-The first step to mitigate these limitations of LLMs starts with our ability to determine whether a text is generated by a particular LLM ({\bf deepfake text}) or not.
+The first step to mitigate these limitations of LLMs starts with our ability to determine whether a text is generated by a particular LLM ({\bf deepfake text}\footnote{We call these LLM-generated texts, \textit{deepfake texts}; However, there are other terms which include - \textit{AI-generated, auto-generated, machine-generated, synthetic, artificial, computer-generated, neural, and LLM-generated texts}}) or not.
 This task is known as \emph{Turing Test (TT)}~\cite{uchendu2021turingbench}.
-Further, in this work, generalizing the TT problem further, we are interested in not only determining if a text is a deepfake text or not but also pinpointing which LLM is the author, so-called the {\bf Authorship Attribution} (AA) problem~\cite{uchendu2022attribution}.
+Further, in this work, generalizing the TT problem further, we are interested in not only determining if a text is a deepfake text or not but also pinpointing which LLM is the author, known as the {\bf Authorship Attribution} (AA) problem~\cite{uchendu2022attribution}.
 See the illustration of AA in Figure \ref{fig:aa_fig}.
 The AA problem in a multi-class setting has not been as rigorously studied as the TT problem has.
 Naturally, AA is substantially more challenging than TT.
 However, with the ever-increasing number of popular LLMs that people can use, we believe that it is no longer sufficient to just ask the binary question of ``is this written by human or machine?"
 Solving the AA problem enables more fine-grained and targeted defense tools for users and platforms (e.g., a detector specifically trained and designed to detect ChatGPT deepfake texts).
 AA solutions can also help researchers and policymakers understand the capacity and limitations of different LLMs, and study which LLMs are more vulnerable to misuse and abuse in what context (e.g., political propaganda, terrorism recruitment, phishing).